 \subsection{Analytification}

-To each scheme $X$ of finite type over $K$, Berkovich associates in \cite[\S 3.4]{Ber} an analytification $X^\an$.
-In the present paper, we only need the underlying topological space, which is Hausdorff and locally compact.
+To any scheme $X$ of finite type over $K$, Berkovich functorially associates in~\cite[\S 3.4]{Ber} an analytification $X^\an$, together with a continuous map $\ker:X^\an\to X$.
+In the present paper, we mostly only need the underlying topological space, which is Hausdorff and locally compact.
 As such, the analytifications of $X$ and of the reduced scheme $X_{\red}$ coincide, but it will nevertheless be useful for inductive arguments to allow $X$ to be non-reduced.

 Assume first that $X$ is affine, \ie $X=\Spec A$ with $A$ a finite type $K$-algebra.
-The topological space $X^\an$ is defined as the set of all multiplicative seminorms $A$ extending the given absolute value on $K$, endowed with the topology of pointwise convergence.
+The topological space $X^\an$ is defined as the set of all multiplicative seminorms on $A$ extending the given absolute value on $K$, endowed with the topology of pointwise convergence.
 The multiplicative seminorm associated to $x\in X^\an$ is denoted by $f\mapsto |f(x)|$.
-The set of $f\in A$ with $|f(x)|=0$ is a prime ideal, thereby defining a natural continuous map $\rho:X^\an\to X$.
-We thus have $|f(x)|=0$ if and only if $f$ vanishes at $\xi=\rho(x)$, and $f\mapsto|f(x)|$ defines a norm on the residue field $\kappa(\xi)$.
+The set of $f\in A$ with $|f(x)|=0$ is a prime ideal, the \emph{kernel} of $x$, thereby defining a natural continuous map $\ker:X^\an\to X$.
+We thus have $|f(x)|=0$ if and only if $f$ vanishes at $\xi=\ker(x)$, and $f\mapsto|f(x)|$ defines a norm on the residue field $\kappa(\xi)$.

-\begin{lem} A function $f\in A$ satisfies $|f|\equiv 0$ on $X^\an$ if and only if $f$ is nilpotent. \end{lem} \begin{proof} For each closed point $\xi\in X$, the absolute value on $K$ (uniquely) extends to the finite field extension $\kappa(\xi)$ of $K$, and $\rho(X^\an)$ therefore contains the set of closed points of $X$ (in fact, $\rho$ injects $X^\an$ as the set of closed points of $X$ if $K$ is Archimedean, while $\rho$ maps $X^\an$ onto $X$ when $K$ is non-Archimedean).
+\begin{lem} A function $f\in A$ satisfies $|f|\equiv 0$ on $X^\an$ if and only if $f$ is nilpotent. \end{lem} \begin{proof} For each closed point $\xi\in X$, the absolute value on $K$ (uniquely) extends to the finite field extension $\kappa(\xi)$ of $K$, and image of the kernel map therefore contains the set of closed points of $X$ (in fact, $\ker$ injects $X^\an$ onto the set of closed points of $X$ if $K$ is Archimedean, while $\ker$ maps $X^\an$ onto $X$ when $K$ is non-Archimedean).
 As a consequence, a function $f\in A$ with $|f|\equiv 0$ vanishes at all closed points of $X$, and hence is nilpotent. \end{proof}